Catacomb-Snatch/Catacomb-Snatch/README.md

 Unity version used: 2019.4.x (Move up to that to see if something is fixed) Will update to 2020 when it's out of beta, and then again to the LTS version of 2020

-I want to use 2D Pixel Perfect in this project to scale sprites depending on what device you use.
-It needs 2D IK, I think, but both Packages get installed automaticaly, and they are in the Package Manager if something goes wrong.
+~~I want to use 2D Pixel Perfect in this project to scale sprites depending on what device you use.
+It needs 2D IK, I think, but both Packages get installed automaticaly, and they are in the Package Manager if something goes wrong.~~ It's still installed, but I have no plans to use it yet.